 - Omega-3 fatty acids

 According to the American Academy of Dermatology, your doctor can give you a blood test to find out if you’re getting enough hair-healthy nutrition from food.
 If you’re not, they may recommend supplements.
 Always check with your doctor before you try a new supplement.
+If you are not deficient in nutrients, taking more won’t likely help and may cause a problem.

 Get Help Now